4re/vapoursynth-portage/README.md

 Troubleshooting
 ---------------
-If you want to use python-3.7 you may need to add this to your `/etc/portage/package.use/use`:
+If you want to use python-3.8 you may need to add this to your `/etc/portage/package.use/use`:
 ```
-*/*::vapoursynth python_single_target_python3_7
+*/*::vapoursynth PYTHON_SINGLE_TARGET: -* python3_8
 ```